MrBomber0x001/node-advanced-concepts/Streams/README.md

 }).listen(3000, () => console.log("port 3000"));
 ```

-Notice this example is just to illustrate how streams work, this example is not suitable for HTTP production asset server
+:small_red_triangle: Notice this example is just to illustrate how streams work, this example is not suitable for HTTP production asset server

 **Another Example**
 This example will demonstrate the power of streams